neex/phuip-fpizdam/README.md

 go get github.com/neex/phuip-fpizdam
 ```

-and try to run using `phuip-fpizdam [url]`.
+If you get strange compilation errors, make sure you're using go >= 1.13.
+Run the program using `phuip-fpizdam [url]` (assuming you have the `$GOPATH/bin` inside your `$PATH`, otherwise specify the full path to the binary).
 Good output looks like this:

 ```
 2019/10/01 02:46:15 Base status code is 200